-Sometimes its OK to not want to cook.
-Sometimes its OK to rock up to a BBQ with leftover lentils, jazzed up with some fresh herbs and a vinaigrette.
+Sometimes its OK to not feel like cooking.
+Sometimes its OK jazz up your leftover lentils with some fresh herbs and a vinaigrette and bring that to a potlatch.
 Sometimes does not make you a bad person.

 As the days become longer and warmer, life seems to speed up.
 There is no time for all-consuming meal preparation, we need quick and easy – but taste can’t be comprised.
 If your in need of a quick dish to whip up after work to bring around to your weeknight neighborhood BBQ, this is a promising option.
 Simple, healthy, and tasty.

 This salad really is an all seasons recipe.
 In the cooler months when dill and parsley aren’t around, try adding thyme or rosemary (and omit the basil in the dressing), or even your favourite dried herbs.
 Luckily sprouts can be grown indoors all year round and are a great way to get fresh vegetables in when nothing else is growing.

 All Seasons Lentil Salad with Fresh Herbs and Basil Vinaigrette

 This dish can be adapted to all seasons.
 In the winter use hardy rosemary, and in the summer try dill and basil.
 Sprouts can be grown all year-round and are a great addition to any salad.

 - 2 cups brown lentils, dry (makes 4 cups cooked lentils)